FabricLabs/soundtrack/README.md

 [![Build Status](https://img.shields.io/travis/martindale/soundtrack.io.svg?branch=soundtrack.io&style=flat-square)](https://travis-ci.org/martindale/soundtrack.io)
 [![Coverage Status](https://img.shields.io/coveralls/martindale/soundtrack.io.svg?style=flat-square)](https://coveralls.io/r/martindale/soundtrack.io)

 soundtrack.io is a collaborative online jukebox.
+It is an experimental Internet radio platform.
+Vote on what plays next, like Reddit for music.
+Aggregates streams from sources like YouTube and SoundCloud, so when a song is queued, it has multiple locations to play from if any one source fails for any particular reason.

 ## Getting Started